B

 ProsCons

 They are great guard dogs.
 Black German shepherds have a protective streak.
-They are used to guarding and defending their charge so they make the perfect guard dogs.They are active dogs.
+They are used to guarding and defending their charge, so they make the perfect guard dogs.They are active dogs.
 Black German shepherds are agile dogs who need equally agile owners who can keep up with them.
 Their energy demands are quite high.
 These dogs need to be able to run and play.
 They are not for sedentary owners.

 They are highly intelligent and train easily.
 Black German shepherds are brilliant working dogs and are known for picking up things quickly.
 They are eager to learn and please, a trait which makes them beneficial to have around the house.They shed – a lot.
 Black German shepherds sometimes have longer coats than standard black-and-tan German shepherds.
 If you have allergies or don’t like having fur everywhere, then this might not be the breed for you.
 Granted, there are ways to control this dog’s shedding, but they still shed profusely.

 They make excellent companions.
 Black German shepherds are caring, loyal, and loving pets.
 They are devoted to their family and love having plenty of people to give them the attention they need.
-They function great with a big household.
+They function great in a big household.
 The more people, the merrier.They don’t like strangers.
-Black German shepherds are guard dogs which means they likely won’t be trusting of foreigners encroaching on their territory.
+Black German shepherds are guard dogs, which means they likely won’t be trusting of foreigners encroaching on their territory.
 They can be socialized from puppyhood to be more accommodating, but it is in their nature to protect their family.

 Size and Weight